Mrs. Munger's Class

-Technical details
+Pilot

-Directed by animator Tim Maloney, and produced by Disney for the One Saturday Morning children's programming block on ABC, the skits used Corel computer software to manipulate photographs from a school yearbook.
-With the aid of computer animation that superimposed facial expressions, the photographs would appear to move their lips as the characters spoke dialogue, creating an effect similar to the Syncro-Vox cartoons of the 1960s.
-The skits ran for 18 months during the 1997-98 season, and during the later half of 1998, until a class action lawsuit was brought against Disney over the use of actual school portraits used to create the characters.
+A 22-minute pilot was made in attempt to launch an extensive series, but was left unaired in the outcome of the lawsuit filed by the students.
+It notably contained brief uses of the word "damn" and a sub-plot about an R-rated movie.
+It also features Brad, a character used later for the series Centerville, which the same studio made after its cancellation.

 Controversy

 Although the school portraits used in the show were manipulated, collaged, and otherwise altered, the plaintiffs in the class action lawsuit felt that there was still too much resemblance.
 As such, the plaintiffs claimed the photographs were used for entertainment without personality rights clearance.
 Mrs. Munger turned out to be Mrs. Kathleen Foresman, who had taught at Woodbridge Middle School in the Washington, D.C. suburb of Woodbridge, Virginia, in 1975 when her picture and those of her 6th grade students were taken for a page in a yearbook.
 She, and four of her former students, filed suit against Disney on December 23, 1998.
 Edward Jackson, a computer engineer in San Diego, had learned that his likeness was being used after his 10-year-old niece brought the similarity to his attention.
-Jackson, an African-American, was outraged not only at the use of his photo, but at the "Buckwheat"-like speech pattern of the character.
+Jackson, a Black student, was outraged not only at the use of his photo, but at the "Buckwheat"-like speech pattern of the character.
 The lawsuit was settled for undisclosed damages.
+After the lawsuit, Maloney created the short-lived skit series Centerville, which used the same premise of talking student photos.
+However, unlike its predecessor, the characters in Centerville were not confined to a yearbook page and appear in different settings.